boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : This Information Element SHOULD NOT be exported if ipv6ExtensionHeaderCount Information Element is also present.

-: The value should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.

 Abstract Data Type:
 : unsigned